 The hospitality industry is generally characterized as being intensely competitive.
-Any hotel in which we invest, including the real properties owned by Moody I which would be acquired by us upon the completion of the mergers, will compete with existing and new hotels in their geographic markets, including with independent hotels, hotels which are part of local or regional chains and hotels in other well-known national chains, including those offering different types of accommodations and services.
+Any hotel in which we invest will compete with existing and new hotels in their geographic markets, including with independent hotels, hotels which are part of local or regional chains and hotels in other well-known national chains, including those offering different types of accommodations and services.
 The principal competitive factors that will affect the hotel properties in which we will seek to invest include, but are not limited to, brand recognition, location, range of services and guest amenities and the quality and price of the hotel rooms and services provided.
 Any one of the foregoing could impact our profitability and ability to pay distributions.